F-Stack/f-stack/dpdk/doc/guides/prog_guide/rte_flow.rst

 encompasses and supersedes (including all functions and filter types) in order to expose a single interface with an unambiguous behavior that is common to all poll-mode drivers (PMDs).

-Several methods to migrate existing applications are described in `API migration`_.

 Flow rule
 ---------